Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 139 hits and a team-best slugging percentage of .447.
+- Torkelson leads Detroit in slugging percentage (.452) and total hits (141) this season.

-- Torkelson is batting .316 with one homer during his last outings and is on a five-game hitting streak.
+- Torkelson enters this game on a six-game hitting streak.
+In his last games, he's hitting .368 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.